 Family Friendly Tapas in Barcelona:

 One of my favourite things about Spanish cuisine is tapas!
-I love Tapas and in my opinion Tapas actually lends itself quite well to families traveling with a baby!
-It is quick and easy perfect for those with time constraints however some of the tapas bars can be crowded!
-We don’t have one particularly spot to recommend as we would jump in somewhere whenever the baby slept and would recommend you do the same!
+I love Tapas and in my opinion Tapas actually lends itself quite well to families traveling with a baby.
+It is quick and easy perfect for those with time constraints.
+It is also easy to grab a quick bite while baby is napping in a stroller or carrier.

 Family Friendly Restaurants in Barcelona

-We found the Catalan house on the ramblas a great spot!
+We found the Catalan house on the la rambla a great spot.
 The cuisine was local and authentic and well priced.
 It was also in the perfect location for families exploring the city who need some respite for the business of La Rambla.

 However our favourite meal that we were in Barcelona was on top of Montjuic, a bit more of a Barcelona hidden gem that isn’t as rammed with tourists, at the paella restaurant Martinez!
-It was a fabulous meal and at lunch time had a fabulous atmosphere!
+It was a fabulous meal and even at lunch time had a fabulous atmosphere.

 Where to stay in Barcelona

-Top 10 things to do in Barcelona with a baby
+Best things to do in Barcelona with toddlers, baby or young kids.

-One of the things we love about Barcelona is its proximity to the beach!
+One of the things we love about Barcelona is its proximity to the beach.
 It is a great way to get some downtime from city sightseeing.
 The closest beach to Barcelona city centre is the Barceloneta Beach.
 It’s a great spot for toddlers to enjoy and there is also a playground on the beach front making this one of the best things to do in Barcelona with a toddler.

 Parc Güell with a baby

-A great example of Gaudi architecture!
-There are two areas a free and a ticketed area!
+A great example of Gaudi architecture.
+There are two areas with the park a free and a ticketed area.
 Both are worth visiting but if you would like to go in the ticketed area be sure to book your tickets in advance to avoid disappointment as this can get sold out quickly.
 You can check availability and book your tickets ONLINE HERE!

-The park is not easy with a stroller so this is definitely a carrier job!
+Top Family Tip: The park is not easy with a stroller so this is definitely a carrier job.

 Sagrada Familia with a baby

-No visit to the city is complete with a visit to the in progress Sagarda Familia!
+No visit to the city is complete with a visit to the in progress Sagarda Familia.
 Littles are bound to enjoy the light through the stained glass window and parents will definitely want to tick this off their Barcelona Bucket List.

-In my experience all babies and toddlers love aquariums and the barcelona aquarium is a great one.
+In my experience all babies and toddlers love aquariums and the Barcelona aquarium is a great one.
 If you do get a rare rainy day in Barcelona or a super hot one this is a very good indoor activity for kids in Barcelona.

 Hop on hop off bus

-We did and it is a great way of seeing different parts of the city but depending on how busy the time of year they can refuse strollers so either do in off peak season or take the baby in a carrier!
+We did this and we found it was a great way of seeing different parts of the city but depending on how busy the time of year they can refuse strollers so either do this off peak season or take the baby in a carrier.

 Have you been to Barcelona with a baby?
 What are your tips?